Racist flyers posted on the campus of Rice University

 Scralled above their caricatures, is the term "Send them back!"
 Below the image, the flyer said "Deport the Commie brown infestation."

 Two flyers were taped at the Rice Entrance 20, off Kent Street.
-A third was found near a residence call.
+A third was found near a residence hall.

 "Yesterday, we got a call from a staff member that said they saw an offensive posting at one of our signs entrance 20 to campus," said Rice University Police Captain Clemente Rodriguez.